openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     ((): void => { console.log ("Lambda is called") }) () // function call uses lambda expression to call it

-The type of a *function call expression* is defined below
+    let x = foo() // compile-time error as void cannot be used as type annotation

-- TBD
+The type of the *function call expression* is the return type of the function.

 |